opensourcedoc/flat-file-cms-php/README.md

-# Frameworkless PHP
+# Flat-File CMS in PHP

-A "no framework" approach to PHP web development.
+Implement a flat-file CMS with plain PHP.

 ## System Requirements